owliehq/neatsio/docs/1.x.x/concepts/endpoints.md

   // Set offset of 50 entries before return
   $skip: 50,

+  // Populate manager field with relation defined in the model
+  $populate: 'manager',

   // Apply conditions (can use complex conditions)
   $conditions: {
     $or: [